Cornell-Chase/Cornell-Chase/README.md

 - 👋 Hi, I’m Cornelius Gakpey
-- 👀 I’m interested in web development
+- 👀 I’m a Certified Data Analyst & Front-end Developer
-- 🌱 I’m currently learning javascript
+- 🌱 I’m looking for Analyst Roles
 - 💞️ I’m looking to collaborate on anything and everything on web development
 - 📫 How to reach me #twitter - @Cornellchase_gh, #LinkedIn - Cornelius Gakpey